Special Educational Needs

 - To begin to take responsibility for their own learning

 - To try their best all the time, so that they achieve their potential

 - To take their place in society with confidence

 SEN-co (Special Educational Needs Co-ordinator)

-The SEN-co at Finmere is Mrs Tucker, who is also the headteacher.
-She can be contacted via the office email@example.com or by phone 01280 848459.
+The SEN-co at Finmere is Catherine Farrell.
+She can be contacted via the office email on firstname.lastname@example.org or by phone 01280 848459.

 Finmere School is a fully inclusive school.
 The admission arrangements for children with special educational needs do not differ from those for other children.
 Admission is according to Local Authority policy and is based on the principles of equality of opportunity access.
 All children who live in the school’s catchment area are entitled to a place in the school in accordance with the Admissions Policy.
 This applies equally to children with SEN provided that it is agreed by the LA that their needs can be best met in a mainstream school.

 Please see 'Parents' then 'information' for the school's Accessibility Policy and Plan.